Richard1688Sun/MantraCounter/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is Mantra Counter app.
+Can automatically update LittleHouse mantra count when the corresponding mantras(DaBeiZhou, XingJin, WangShengJingTuShenZhou, QiFoMieZuiZhenYan) reach their required amount.

 ## Technologies
 Project is created with: